 We ask you questions to determine the nature of your visit, understand your needs and any particular concerns you may have about your eyes.

 We begin your eye examination with some preliminary assessments, which include:

-Taking an HD digital image of the back of your eyes to check and record your eye health.
+- Taking a full-HD digital image of the back of your eyes to check and record your eye health

 3. Detailed eye assessment

-We throughly test your vision and visual functions.
+We thoroughly test your vision and visual functions.
 These tests may include:

 4. Explanation & recommendations

 We spend time explaining the eye examination findings to you so you can better understand any changes that may have occurred in your eyes and why.

 Based on the results, we make specific recommendations for your visual, lifestyle and eye health needs.

 These recommendations may be in the form of vision correction (glasses/contact lenses), eye exercises, additional eye assessments, specific eye treatments, referral to an eye specialist or a follow-up eye care consultation review.